ginoasuncion/virtual-hairstyle-tryon/README.md

 - `scripts/`: Directory containing scripts for specific tasks such as data preprocessing.

 ## Sample Results

-Below are some sample results from the model exploration.

 <img width="1078" alt="Screenshot 2024-03-05 at 7 40 18 PM" src="https://github.com/ginoasuncion/virtual-hairstyle-tryon/assets/13530187/6e669ba0-81a8-4a81-931d-c41a34254fdf">